 Forecast transactions originate from customer contracts which are subject to the revenue recognition requirements under IFRS 15.
 The allocation of the contractual consideration amount across the performance obligations may require early or deferred recognition of revenue which further leads to the recognition of either a contract asset or contract liability.
 Such adjustments can potentially impact the timing of when hedged forecast transactions occur.
-The Group takes into account the impact of revenue has resulted in a forecast transaction of revenue being exceeded by the notional amount of the derivative hedging that transaction, then the settlement value of the derivative in excess of the forecast transaction amount is not recognised in the consolidated income statement.
-This amount is recognised as a basis adjustment to the contract asset or contract liability.
+The Group takes into account the impact of reversals of revenue and deferral of revenue when evaluating hedge effectiveness.
+If recognition of a reversal of revenue or deferral of revenue has resulted in a forecast transaction of revenue being exceeded by the notional amount of the derivative hedging that transaction, then the settlement value of the derivative in excess of the forecast transaction amount is not recognised in the consolidated income statement.
+This amount is recognised as a basis adjustment to the contract asset or contract liability and recognised through the consolidated income statement on a straight-line basis over the remaining life of the customer contracts associated with the contract asset or contract liability.
 When the hedged item is a non-financial item, the amount accumulated in the cost of hedging reserve is removed directly from equity and included in the initial carrying amount of the recognised non-financial item.
 Furthermore, if the Group expects that some or all of the loss accumulated in the cost of hedging reserve will not be recovered in the future, that amount is immediately reclassified to profit or loss.